mathinking/mathinking.github.io/_posts/2021-04-12-my-favorite-features-matlab-r2021a.md

 I must admit.
 This one makes me happy, very happy. :smile:

-Yes, Python and R, as well as other high-level frameworks support this syntax.
+Yes, Python and R, as well as other high-level programming languages support this syntax.
 In software development, when something improves your usability and user experience, it's wise to bring it on.
 This is a great idea!

 As an example, the code snippet on [feature #6](#6-prettyprint-for-json) turns into: